bonolo2s/Gratitude-Journal-BackEnd/README.md

 ## Description
 This is the backend for the Gratitude Journal App.
 It hosts APIs for CRUD (Create, Read, Update, Delete) operations to a MongoDB database.

+## Motivation
+This project was born out of a desire to test and demonstrate my understanding of the software development cycle.
+I'm planning to integrate an API for positive quotes that will be sent to the front end.

 ## Technologies Used
 This project is built with the following technologies: